 Magnesium Rich Foods

 Magnesium rich foods are great for reducing stress levels and balancing blood sugar levels.
 They also promote a healthy inflammation response and cortisol levels.
 These foods also provide soothing responses and promote relaxation.
-Magnesium rich foods include:
+Magnesium rich, cortisol lowering foods include: